 The Jackson Laboratory is a world famous research institute which houses staff scientists interested in genetics, immunology, development, cell biology, and molecular biology.
 Juniors or Seniors may apply to spend a semester at The Jackson Laboratory, in Bar Harbor, and receive four course credits in Biology, two of which can count as electives toward a biology major.
 Interns work on a research project at the institution where they attend seminars and courses and contribute to the ongoing research of staff members.
 Students are expected to make their own housing arrangements; information is available through The Jackson Laboratory.
 Students are granted four course credits in Biology upon successful completion of the internship.
 Students do not receive formal grades, nor do they enroll in specifically numbered courses.
 Jackson has indicated a willingness to take up to two Bates students per semester if current staff scientists have room in their laboratories that semester.
 Applicants must have substantial background; approval is very selective.

-.
 Students who then wish to apply should submit to the Biology Department an essay explaining background, interests, and reasons for applying, a copy of their transcript, and a description of any independent research experiences they have had (at Bates or elsewhere).
-Students nominated by the Department must then submit their application, plus two letters of recommendation, to the Committee on Off-Campus Study through Dean Sawyer in the Dean of Students Office for the usual due date of March 1 for applications for off-campus study the next year.
+Students nominated by the Department must then submit their application, plus two letters of recommendation, to the Committee on Off-Campus Study through Dean Sawyer in the Student Affairs office for the usual due date of March 1 for applications for off-campus study the next year.
 If recommended by the Committee, students will be asked to fill out an additional application from The Jackson Laboratory and their nomination will be sent on for consideration.

 Policies and Requirements